jdevfullstack-tutorials/w3css-intro/README.md

 # Intro To W3.CCS
-When I was starting to learn Bootstrap for my GitHub App, I came across this CSS Framework that will simplify my medium-sized project.
+When I was starting to learn Bootstrap for my GitHub App, I came across this CSS Framework.
+In my mind, if there is anything lighter than Bootstrap, then it will the best.

-Having read only the introduction, I realized this is really great, just by adding it to your HTML, you can start using it.
+Having read only the introduction, I realized this is really great, just by adding the link to your HTML, you can start using it.

 Added information when you are a beginner, in